pfnet/kaptest/README.md

 **Kubernetes Admission Policy TESTing tool**

-Kaptest is a testing tool to check the CEL expressions of [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/).
+Kaptest is a testing tool to check the CEL expressions of [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) and [Mutating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/mutating-admission-policy/).

 Kaptest specializes in evaluating CEL expressions.
-It allows you to perform fast and simple testing of CEL expressions, without having to start the kube-apiserver, create the `ValidatingAdmissionPolicy` and parameter resources, or link it to the target resources using `ValidatingAdmissionPolicyBinding`.
+It allows you to perform fast and simple testing of CEL expressions, without having to start the kube-apiserver, create the `ValidatingAdmissionPolicy`, `MutatingAdmissionPolicy`, and parameter resources, or link it to the target resources using `ValidatingAdmissionPolicyBinding`.

 ## Installation